CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/primitives/smob/theoretical_utility_of_smob.md

 SOB → SROB → CnOB → SmOB → SSG
 ```

-SmOB introduces the **semantic‑adjacent layer** of Path‑A — the first point where structural constraints (from CnOB) are transformed into **semantic‑adjacent cues**, **semantic‑adjacent residue**, and **pre‑semantic residue**.
+SmOB introduces the **semantic‑adjacent layer** of Path‑A — the first point where structural constraints (from CnOB) are transformed into **semantic‑adjacent cues** and **pre‑semantic residue**.

 Meaning theory defines:

 > **Meaning = (what is stated) × (the context in which it is stated)**

-SmOB is the primitive that **begins encoding semantic‑adjacent context**, bridging structural constraints and semantic scoring.
+SmOB is the primitive that begins encoding the **semantic‑adjacent portion of context**, bridging structural constraints and downstream structural‑adjacent processing.

+SmOB does **not** produce semantic‑layer geometry.
+SmOB does **not** produce routing‑eligibility geometry.
+SmOB does **not** produce manifold geometry.

-It produces the substrate that SSG uses to construct the structural manifold.
+SmOB produces **semantic‑adjacent residue**, which SSG uses as **structural‑adjacent metadata** when computing structural invariants.

 SmOB is the **semantic‑adjacent root** of the turn.